WarperSan/Ocean-Ritual/Assets/ControllerModule/README.md

 5. Create a new method with the correct parameters.
 You will also need to call your delegate inside the method
 6. Go inside `Controller`
 7. Add a new method for your input.
 This has the same parameters as your delegate
+8. Go back to `InputMaster`
-8. Subscribe/Unsubscribe your method inside `Controller.Subscribe` and `Controller.Unsubscribe`.
+9. Subscribe/Unsubscribe your method inside `InputMaster.Operations.+` and `InputMaster.Operations.-`

 This is a long process, but it allows to centralize the inputs between controllers. **If, at any step, you are confused, you can look at the other methods or ask the authors**.

+Of course, depending on the desired result, the process can change.

 ## Controllers
 The magic is managed by `InputMaster` and `ControllerManager`.
 They both ease the addition of new controllers.